-Answer: Most people become less active after 7pm.
+Answer: Yes, it helps.
+Most people become less active after 7pm.
 And also the metabolism is slower towards the end of the day.
 Hence, the calorie intake should be less as the day comes to a close.
-So, eating a light snack [ideally an hour before bed time] is okay but skipping meals entirely, especially if you are likely to stay up for several hours past 7pm, might make you hungry as you go to bed.
+So, eating a light snack [ideally an hour before bed time] is okay but skipping meals entirely, especially if you are likely to stay up for several hours past 7pm, might make you hungry as you go to bed, leading you to indulge.

 Question 20 – Isn’t peanut butter fattening?

 Answer: Peanut butter is mostly fats and protein, most of which are heart-healthy monounsaturated fats.
-If had in small amounts, peanut butter is a good source of fibre; vitamin B3 [niacin], which helps your body utilise energy out of foods; folate, which helps to form haemoglobin, and many trace minerals.
+If had in small amounts, peanut butter is a good source of fibre.
+It also contains vitamin B3 [niacin], which helps your body utilise energy out of foods; folate, which helps to form haemoglobin, and many other trace minerals.
 One serving of peanut butter is half a tablespoon.
-Try Elvis Presley’s favourite snack—peanut butter and banana sandwich!

 Remember, diet is only half the story.
 A sedentary life will cancel all the benefits of healthy diet.
 If your activity level is low, include some kind of exercise in your daily routine.
 This will multiply the goodness of your healthy diet.